 Venture out to sprawling western grasslands sometime during late spring, and you might be witness to one of the Animal Kingdom’s most bizarre mating rituals.

-The greater sage grouse, a not-too-distant relative of your average chicken, is perhaps best known for its elaborate courtship dance involving no small amount of fancy footwork and carefully choreographed chest puffs.
+The greater sage-grouse, a not-too-distant relative of your average chicken, is perhaps best known for its elaborate courtship dance involving no small amount of fancy footwork and carefully choreographed chest puffs.
 In addition to putting on one of the most spectacular displays of weird nature, sage grouse are also an iconic and meaningful symbol of the American West.
-But, unfortunately, sage grouse populations are at risk, due to creeping oil and gas development that destroys and fragments the habitats these birds need to survive.
+But, unfortunately, greater sage-grouse populations are at risk, due to creeping oil and gas development that destroys and fragments the habitats these birds need to survive.

-Right now, the Bureau of Land Management (BLM) is considering how to manage both oil and gas drilling and conservation on nearly 1.7 million acres of native sage grouse habitat in Colorado.
+Right now, the Bureau of Land Management (BLM) is considering how to manage both oil and gas drilling and conservation on nearly 1.7 million acres of native greater sage-grouse habitat in Colorado.
 To ensure that sage grouse habitat is protected, and kept off limits to drilling, the federal government needs to hear your voice!

-In order to sustainably protect America’s remaining sage grouse populations, dedicated protection areas need be established by the BLM in their upcoming management plan.
-These federally-operated regions will permanently set aside non-artificial habitats that support all of the sage grouse’s biological needs.
+In order to sustainably protect America’s remaining greater sage-grouse populations, dedicated protection areas need be established by the BLM in their upcoming management plan.
+These federally-operated regions will permanently set aside non-artificial habitats that support all of the greater sage-grouse’s biological needs.
 This landscape scale conservation technique will allow the species to perpetuate on its own, as it was able to do for many years before reckless development threatened its survival.

-Sage grouse are what ecologists call “permanent residents,” because these birds tend to stay put in one habitat area for their entire lifespan, even when temperatures drop during the colder winter months.
-Sage grouse have historically roamed many parts of the West, and depend on up to hundreds of miles of sagebrush-dominated habitats for feeding and nesting grounds.
+Greater sage-grouse are what ecologists call “permanent residents,” because these birds tend to stay put in one habitat area for their entire lifespan, even when temperatures drop during the colder winter months.
+Greater sage-grouse have historically roamed many parts of the West, and depend on up to hundreds of miles of sagebrush-dominated habitats for feeding and nesting grounds.

 The Sage Grouse is well named, for it is found only in areas dominated by big sagebrush.
 Photo: Oregon Department of Fish and Wildlife